bashojs/basho/README.md

 basho 25 -j x+100 -n add1 -g add1 'x<1000'
 ```

-Recursion is powerful.
-For instance, along with a promise that sleeps for a specified time, recursion can use used to periodically run a command.
-Usage is left to the reader as an exercise.

 ## Multi-line string inputs and JSON, YAML and TOML Parsing

 With the 'string' option --str basho can treat the entire input as a single string with newlines (instead of an array of lines).